alazaroc/blog-web-code/_posts/2022-03-16-how-to-create-infrastructure-with-cdk.md

 ### What is CDK

-[CDK](https://aws.amazon.com/cdk/){:target="_blank"} is an open-source software development framework to define your cloud application resources using familiar programming languages (TypeScript, JavaScript, Python, Java, C#/.Net, and Go)
+[CDK](https://aws.amazon.com/cdk/){:target="_blank"} is an open-source software development framework to define your cloud application resources using familiar programming languages (TypeScript, JavaScript, Python, Java, C#/.Net, and Go).

 AWS CDK provisions your resources in a safe, repeatable manner through AWS <kbd>CloudFormation</kbd>.